tyyrok/fccpolygonCalculator/README.md

 # Polygon Area Calculator

+This is the solution for FreeCodeCamp Challenge based on the boilerplate below

 This is the boilerplate for the Polygon Area Calculator project.
 Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/polygon-area-calculator